edinburgh-napier/set09121/lectures/lecture11.md

 - Weight is a force.
 A force is considered to be any influence that can affect the velocity of an object.
-- As we saw with $g$, a force is defined as a vector, having a direction and magnitude.
+- Like acceleration $g$, a force is also defined as a vector, having a direction and magnitude.
 - A Newton is a standard unit of force applied to an object.
 - Many physic engines will try and deal in Newtons to ensure calculations are uniform.